Are you an independent contractor or the only employee of a business you own? If so, you may want to learn about the Solo 401k.

 Another benefit of the Solo 401k plan is that it doesn't require you to hire a bank or trust company to serve as trustee.
 This flexibility allows you to serve in the trustee role.
 This means all assets of the 401k trust are under your direct control.

-Under the 2017 Solo 401k contribution rules, if you’re under the age of 50 you can make a maximum employee deferral contribution in the amount of $18,000.
-That amount can be made in pre tax or after tax (Roth).
+Under the 2017 Solo 401k contribution rules, if you're under the age of 50 you can make a maximum employee deferral contribution in the amount of $18,000.
+That amount can be made in pre-tax or after tax.
+The after-tax method is known as the Roth account.

 On the profit sharing side, your business can make a 25% (20% in the case of a sole proprietorship or single member LLC) profit sharing contribution up to a combined maximum, including your employee deferral, of $54,000.